 On the pretense that his family had been dishonored, Fulbert would exact a very specific revenge.
 Abélard wrote about the incident, “One night as I slept peacefully in an inner room in my lodgings, they bribed one of the servants to admit them and there took cruel vengeance on me of such an appalling barbarity as to shock the whole world.”
 He maintained that associates of Fulbert “cut off the parts of my body whereby I had committed the wrong of which they complained.”

-After his recovery, Abélard entered the monastery at the Abbey of St. Denis.
-It was there that he would write a treatise on the Holy Trinity the Theologia Summi Boni a rationalistic interpretation of Trinitarian Dogma that proved to be one more action that inflamed the passions of his enemies.
+After his recovery, Abélard entered the monastery at the Abbey of Saint Denis.
+It was there that he would write a treatise on the Holy Trinity titled the Theologia Summi Boni a rationalistic interpretation of Trinitarian Dogma that proved to be one more action that inflamed the passions of his enemies.
 Sometime during this period, Héloïse took her vows at Argenteuil.

 In Argenteuil, Héloïse had advanced to the position of prioress though there appears to have been a disagreement of some sort between her and the abbess.
 When a local bishop took possession of the Argenteuil property, Héloïse and the nuns loyal to her were evicted.
 Abélard then arranged for her to take over the Paraclete and some of the now homeless nuns followed her to Ferreux-Quincey where she established an order and became an abbess.